 Photo by Dina Kwit

-ROSEMONT, Ill. – Chicago Bandits GM, Aaron M. Moore has announced the re-signing of pitcher Monica Abbott for the 2013 season.
+ROSEMONT, Ill. – Chicago Bandits GM, Aaron M. Moore, announced the re-signing of veteran pitcher Nikki Nemitz and utility player Vicky Galindo for the 2013 season.

 Nemitz, who was the team’s first round selection in the 2010 NPF Senior Draft out of the University of Michigan, pitched her way to the 2010 NPF Rookie Team and Rookie of the Year honors.

 “We are excited that Nikki will be back for our fourth season in a Bandits uniform,” said Moore.
 “She is a competitor and wants to come in and improve each and every year.

 “If she can come in and be a dominate No. 2 pitcher for us in 2013 a lot of good things could happen for the Bandits.
 When Nikki is on her game we have a very solid 1-2 punch in the rotation.”

 She finished the 2012 season with a record of 7-7 and had a five-game winning streak from June 16 through July 21, which included a complete game 8-2 victory over the USSSA Pride.

 “I’m thrilled to be returning to Chicago this summer for my fourth season,” said Nemitz.
 “Bandits fans are the best in the world and I can’t wait to spend another great season with them working towards another Championship.”

 Coming off one of her best offensive seasons to date, the Bandits will look for Galindo to continue that heading into the 2013 season.